 When 18-wheeler accidents occur they devastate victims and their families because of the large scale damage and severe injuries that frequently result.
 These accidents remain challenging to all involved because of their complexity, and victims typically have a long recovery time, if they recover at all.
-With increased damages, large insurance policies, and often multiple parties, 18-wheeler accident cases require the expertise of a seasoned personal injury attorney who knows how to navigate all of the elements and factors involved.
+With increased damages, large insurance policies, and often multiple parties, 18-wheeler accident cases require the expertise of a seasoned San Antonio 18-wheeler accident lawyer who knows how to navigate all of the elements and factors involved.

 If you or one that you love have been injured in an 18-wheeler accident, contact The Law Offices of George Salinas in San Antonio at (210) 225-0909 for a free consultation to discuss the details of your case.
-Let one of our skilled personal injury attorneys begin working on your case as soon as possible, so the two-year statute of limitations to take legal action under Texas law doesn’t run out.
+Let one of our skilled San Antonio 18-wheeler accident lawyers begin working on your case as soon as possible, so the two-year statute of limitations to take legal action under Texas law doesn’t run out.

 Increased Trucking Accidents in Texas

 The Texas Department of Transportation (TDOT) estimates that semi-trailers and tractor trucks had almost 25,000 crashes on Texas roads in 2017.
 About 3,300 of those crashes resulted in injuries, some incapacitating, and 433 causing one or more fatalities.
 These alarming statistics only begin to paint a picture of trucking accidents in Texas.
 With Texas’s growing population and economy, these numbers represent an increase from previous years.
 Continued industry and development in the Eagle Ford Shale development especially put South Texas motorists at risk of an 18-wheeler truck accident because of an increased number of trucks on the road.
 As local news reports have highlighted, the danger posed on Texas roads and highways is real for those who must share the space with 18-wheelers.

 What are the Common Causes of 18-Wheeler Accidents